Skip to main content

 Teaching Online

-The resources below are meant to provide guidance on enhancing your online teaching practices beyond the technical aspects of eLearning.
+The resources below are meant to provide guidance on enhancing your online teaching practices in Canvas beyond the technical aspects of eLearning.
 These resources range in focus from suggestions on encouraging student engagement in online courses to leveraging AI in your course.